Airline passenger arrested for opening emergency exit and jumping on wing of plane at Miami airport

 The passenger will probably face federal charges.
 His motivation for opening the emergency exit and jumping on the wing remains unclear, police said.
 The Miami-Dade Police Department is leading the investigation.

 After the passenger’s arrest, he required medical attention upon arrival at Turner Guilford Knight Detention Center, Zabaleta told The Post.
 The passenger was at an emergency room at Jackson Memorial Hospital as of early Thursday, according to police.
-Authorities did not disclose specifics surrounding the man’s condition.
+Authorities did not disclose specifics of the man’s condition.

-A video obtained by WPLG and shared to social media shows a man standing on the wing of the plane as a flight attendant attempts to get him to come back inside.
+A video obtained by the WPLG television station and shared to social media shows a man standing on the wing of the plane as a flight attendant attempts to get him to come back inside.

-American Airlines spokeswoman Laura Masvidal said in a statement that the passenger “jumped onto the ramp” as customers were exiting the plane, and was “immediately detained by law enforcement officials.”
+American Airlines spokeswoman Laura Masvidal said in a statement that the passenger “jumped onto the ramp” as customers were exiting the plane and was “immediately detained by law enforcement officials.”

 “All other customers deplaned normally,” Masvidal said.
 “We thank our team members for their professionalism and apologize to our customers for the inconvenience.”

 The arrest in Miami is the latest incident in a year of increased airline disruptions amid the coronavirus pandemic.
-Many of the incidents that have happened stem from mask disputes involving travelers unwilling to follow coronavirus safety regulations at a time when the Transportation Security Administration has required all air travelers to wear face coverings on flights and while in the airport.
+Many of the incidents have stemmed from mask disputes involving travelers unwilling to follow coronavirus safety regulations at a time when the Transportation Security Administration has required all air travelers to wear face coverings on flights and in airports.

-The Federal Aviation Administration recently said that more than 70 percent of the 4,385 reports of unruly passengers this year involved those who would not comply with the federal mandate to wear a face covering.
-Although the FAA says the rate of such incidents is declining, the total for fines for bad behavior has already eclipsed $1 million for the year.
+The Federal Aviation Administration recently said that more than 70 percent of the 4,385 reports of unruly passengers this year involved people who would not comply with the federal mandate to wear a face covering.
+Although the FAA said the rate of such incidents is declining, fines for bad behavior have eclipsed $1 million this year.

 Anyone who opens an emergency exit door on an airplane during a non-emergency can face steep fines and potential time in prison.
 The charge of interference with flight crew members and attendants carries a statutory maximum penalty of 20 years in federal prison.